The Ultimate Guide To Tulsi Beads

 A person wearing tulsi beads must:

-- Abstain from multiple partners or having close physical relationship with someone other than his or her spouse.
+- Abstain from multiple partners or having a close physical relationship with someone other than his or her spouse.

 - Abstain from eating meat, fish or other non-vegetarian foods.
 These foods are “rajasic” or “materialistic” in nature, whereas tulsi beads are “sattvic” or spiritual in nature.